kmjennison/datwd/README.md

-# datwd
+# Dependencies All the Way Down 🐢🐢🐢🐢🌀
-Get all Node dependencies (all the way down) required by a subset of top-level dependencies
+Get a list of all Node dependencies (and subdependencies) required by a subset of top-level dependencies